 - 1 to 1 and small group interventions to raise attainment in English and Maths.

 - The SENCo tracks attendance and provides support in this area.

 - Provision of social skills clubs, before school and at lunchtime.

 - Support home learning by providing a weekly homework club to support children.

 - Provision of support to meet the social and wellbeing needs of our pupils.

 - Progress and attainment data for academic year 2017-18

 Review date: July 2018

 To find out if your child is eligible for Pupil Premium funding and to apply, please contact the school office.
-(A copy of the GBA Pupil Premium Grant Statement 2017 - 18 is available below.)
+(A copy of the Pupil Premium Grant Statement 2017 - 2018 can be found below.)